emmanuelkumah/potluck-app/README.md

 - Share meails details on social media apps (whatsApp, Twitter)
 - Engage with event host (Like the event)

-### What I learnt
+### What It entails
-Pushing data to  Firebase firestore
+- Pushing data to  Firebase firestore
-Reading event details from firestore
+- Reading event details from firestore
-Editing event details
+- Editing event details
-React routing
+- React routing
-Building a multistep form
+- Building a multistep form
-Adding social sharing
+- Adding social sharing

 ### How to run the app
 Git pull to your local repository